How to get this thrift store chandelier makeover for $15

 This is what it looked like when I bought it.
 The size was perfect, and I loved the metal shade.
 It just needed a little color and twine to bring it to life.

-The first thing I did was spray paint it with a copper spray paint.
+The first thing I did was spray paint it with copper spray paint.

-Then I added coastal colors such as dark blue, white and teal chalk paint to make it look like a patina finish.
+Then I added coastal colors such as dark blue, white, and teal chalk paint to make it look like a patina finish.
 (I make my own chalk paint) It’s super easy.
-Using a sea sponge, I drabbed the paint on the shade and while it was wet, I sprayed a little water to blend the colors together.
+Using a sea sponge, I dabbed the paint on the shade and while it was wet, I sprayed a little water to blend the colors together.
 Don’t spray to much water a light squire will do the trick.
 If it is too runny, use your sea sponge to dab off the excess.
+Here’s where you can get the magic powder to make your own chalk paint.

 Here is a close up of how it should look.
 Don’t overdo it.
 You want the copper to come through.